Final ConclusionsIn Exercises 21–24, use a significance level of ... | Channels for Pearson+

 1

 Step 1: Identify the null hypothesis (H0) and the alternative hypothesis (H1).
-The null hypothesis (H0) is that 35% or fewer air travelers would choose another airline to have access to inflight Wi-Fi (p ≤ 0.35).
-The alternative hypothesis (H1) is that more than 35% of air travelers would choose another airline to have access to inflight Wi-Fi (p > 0.35).
+The null hypothesis (H0) is that the mean pulse rate of adult males is 72 bpm.
+The alternative hypothesis (H1) is that the mean pulse rate of adult males is not 72 bpm.

 Verified video answer for a similar problem: